 - Have set nap times.
 You might find you need to plan your day around your baby a little, but this shouldn't be too much of a problem.
 Remember that you can use your SnoozeShade if you're out and about at nap time, otherwise make sure that you're home for sleep times every day.

 - Watch for sleep cues and if your baby seems to be ready for a sleep earlier than usual, then go with it.
 Let your baby lead you as much as is possible and stick to your bedtime routine for each sleep too.

 Fine tune your bedtime routine.

 By this point, your baby and you should have a better idea of how things work together and you've probably got your bedtime routine down to a fine art.
 If not, work on it now.
-Read this post on the importance of a good bedtime routine and tips from another mum too.
+Read this post on the importance of a good bedtime routine.
 A good, solid bedtime routine will help your baby to understand when it is time to sleep so even if she is unwell, try to stick to the usual order if you can.

 Make mornings work for you

 If you aren't in the habit already, it could be a good idea to wake your baby in the morning, so that your planned naps can stay on track.
 This, of course, is a personal decision.
 It helps if you have other children that you need to take to school, for example, as you will need to be up and about anyway.
 Whether or nor you do wake your baby, have a set morning routine that works for you too: